DiegoGaitanCastro/pokemon-battle-arena/README.md

 - Reruns when ready

 WARM START (New session / refresh)
-- Short 1-second splash screen
+- Short 1-second loading screen
 - Only shown once per session

 The slideshow is CSS-based and does not rely on JavaScript.